liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/02-upgrading-your-development-environment.markdown

 ## Configuring Liferay Workspace Settings

-You must configure your workspace with the @product@ version you intend to upgrade to.
+You must configure your workspace with the @sharepoint@ version you intend to upgrade to.
 You should verify the workspace's

 - Bundle URL